New Zealand - China Free Trade Agreement Overview

 Overview

-New Zealand entered into a free trade agreement with China in 2008, with a success story for both countries.
+New Zealand entered into a free trade agreement with China in 2008.
 It has opened up significant trade and economic opportunities and been a catalyst for closer cooperation across a number of areas.

 New Zealand goods exports to China have quadrupled since the free trade agreement was signed and entered into force in 2008.
-China is now New Zealand’s largest trading partner, with two-way trade valued at almost NZ$38 billion in 2023.
+China is now New Zealand’s largest trading partner, with two-way trade valued at more than NZ$38 billion in 2024.
 China is also New Zealand’s largest source of international students, a significant source of foreign investment and, a major tourism market.

 On 7 April 2022, the Upgrade to the New Zealand-China Free Trade Agreement entered into force.
 The Upgrade amended the 2008 FTA to align it with the latest trade policies, and business practices in areas of e-commerce, government procurement, environment and trade, and competition.
 It also eliminated further tariffs and reduced compliance measures for exporters.
 See more on the upgraded FTA at China FTA Upgrade 2022.